 Postville is a very small city located in the state of Iowa.
 With a population of 2,452 people and just one neighborhood, Postville is the 220th largest community in Iowa.
-Postville has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Postville was built prior to World War II, making it one of the older and more historic cities in the country.

-When you are in Postville, you'll notice that it is more blue-collar than most other communities in America.
-46.03% of Postville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Postville is a blue-collar town, with 46.03% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Postville is a city of professionals, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Postville who work in sales jobs (9.64%), teaching (8.88%), and management occupations (7.56%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.10% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 8.10% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Postville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Postville doesn't have a public transportation system that people use for their commute.

 The per capita income in Postville in 2022 was $20,174, which is low income relative to Iowa and the nation.
 This equates to an annual income of $80,696 for a family of four.
 However, Postville contains both very wealthy and poor people as well.